 - Visit Chi Phat in the Cardamom Mountains – pristine jungle with local forest rangers and onto the 4 Rivers Lodge

 - Home stay at Kamong Khleang or Tonle Sap Lake

 - Explore Banteay Chhmar, a peaceful and hardly visited jungle temple plus an NGO visit

 Our Cambodia Expertise

 Paul, Clare and Amy have first-hand experience of designing holidays to Cambodia, having explored each corner between them.
-They can put together the trip of a lifetime to this less explored region of South East Asia and if you wish to venture off the beaten track into areas that define travel beyond the ordinary, it is they who you need to talk to.
+They can put together the trip of a lifetime to this less explored region of South East Asia and if you wish to venture off the beaten track into areas that define travel beyond the ordinary, it is them to whom you need to talk.